LuckyHyena/DnD/tomb_of_annihilation/player_notes/activities_in_Port_Nyanzaru.md

 Outside the city walls in the Old City district is a rectangular pit, commonly called The Executioner's Run, that has been repurposed from an ancient sporting arena into a combat pit.
 Some varieties of petty legal disputes can be resolved here via trial by combat, and more serious criminals are sometimes sent here to be executed by a pack of velociraptors.
 Crowds from all over the city gather to watch the carnage from above.
 A character can try to get involved in the [fighting](#fighting), or they may carouse and spend the day watching the combats as part of the crowd.

 ### Port Nyanzaru: The Thundering Lizard Tavern
 Syndra Silvane recommends the Thundering Lizard Inn for characters who are looking for "a raucous time".
-The inn's attached tavern faces the Red Bazaar in the market ward, and remains well-trafficked even during working hours; it's a fine place to carouse at any time of day.
+The inn's attached tavern faces the Red Bazaar in the market ward, and remains well-trafficked even during working hours.
+It's a fine place to carouse at any time of day.
+The owner and main bartender [Erlathan Naeynore](dramatis_personae.md#erlathan-naeynore) is an ex-gladiator who tolerates quite a lot in the tavern.

 ---